josh0xA/darkdump/README.md

             joshschiavone.com
               Version 2.0

-usage: darkdump.py [-h] [-v] -q QUERY [-p PAGE]
+usage: darkdump.py [-h] [-v] [-q QUERY] [-a AMOUNT] [-p]

-optional arguments:
+options:
   -h, --help            show this help message and exit -v, --version         returns darkdump's version
   -q QUERY, --query QUERY
-                        the keyword or string you want to search on the deepweb -a AMOUNT, --amount AMOUNT  the amount of results you want to retrieve (default: 10).
+                        the keyword or string you want to search on the deepweb -a AMOUNT, --amount AMOUNT
+                        the amount of results you want to retrieve (default: 10) -p, --proxy           use darkdump proxy to increase anonymity

 ```
 ## Visual